Note: During the COVID-19 pandemic, we have modified our programs and services, please contact us for more details.

 Living with HIV can be different for everyone

-With the support of Winnipeg Harvest and dedicated volunteers, the Nine Circles Food Bank provides food bank members with a bi-weekly supplement of food.
+With the support of Winnipeg Harvest and dedicated volunteers, the Nine Circles Food Bank provides food bank members with a bi-monthly supplement of food.
 Food bank is only available to people living with HIV in Manitoba.
 To discuss food bank access, please speak with a member of your care team.

 For basics on living well with HIV visit CATIE’s Healthy Living page.

 For information about HIV treatment options, visit CATIE’s Treatment page.

 Unsure about whether to disclose your status at your workplace or when applying for a job?
 Visit this Workplace Disclosure Decision Guide for advice.